mpierini/does-parking-suck-again/README.md

 does-parking-suck-again
 =======================

-the major edit to doesparkingsuck is the views.py file in which i have created a scraping mechanism to acquire the sporting events data that this app needs.
+This is the rework of the Does Parking Suck? project.
+Without the ESPN API, I have used scraping to acquire major league game schedule information and have a file of arena location dictionaries to cross check with the user's city.